gregkolb88/CTF-Write-Ups/TryHackMe/Hijack/Walkthrough.md

 ## Browsing through the website, there are four main pages: Home, Administration, Login, and Sign up.
 ## The Home page says: Welcome Guest This site is still under development!

+## On the login form, I tried to login with admin/admin and it said my password was incorrect.
+This led me to believe that the username was correct.
+To test this theory, I tried to login with Johnny/password and it said my username was incorrect.
+Great!
+Since I know admin is the user name, I can try to brute force the password.